profile-pic

 Mar, 2019 - Feb, 2020 11 months

-Directed product engineering and R&D, overseeing a global team of 110+ across India, Europe, and US.
-As global leader, led implementation a 5-year strategic growth plan, aligning 20 plus products on MicrosoftD365/Azure platform with Data, AI, Mobile, Web to long-term business objectives, OKRs and KPIs.
+Directed product engineering and R&D, overseeing a global team of 110+ across India, Europe, and US with revenue 70 Mn.
+Led transition of 2 product IP to Microsoft as part of strategic sale.
+As global leader, led implementation a 5-year strategic growth plan, aligning 20 plus products on MicrosoftD365/Azure platform with Data, AI, Mobile, Web to long-term business objectives.

 Director, Cloud Products & Data Systems